mayonezu216/Awesome-PU-learning/README.md

   - Tomoya Sakai, Gang Niu & Masashi Sugiyama.
 Machine Learning 2017.
   - Keywords: AUC optimization, Semi-supervised learning, positive-unlabeled learning.
   - <details><summary> Digest</summary> In this paper, we propose a novel semi-supervised AUC optimization method that does not require such restrictive assumptions.
 We first develop an AUC optimization method based only on positive and unlabeled data and then extend it to semi-supervised learning by combining it with a supervised AUC optimization method.

+- Convex Formulation for Learning from Positive and Unlabeled Data.[[paper]](http://proceedings.mlr.press/v37/plessis15.pdf)
+  - Marthinus Du Plessis, Gang Niu, Masashi Sugiyama.
+ICML 2015.
+  - Keywords: convex formulation, double hinge loss.
+  - <details><summary>Digest</summary> In this paper, we discuss a convex formulation for PU classification that can still cancel the bias.
+The key idea is to use different loss functions for positive and unlabeled samples.
+However, in this setup, the hinge loss is not permissible.
+As an alternative, we propose the double hinge loss.

 - Towards Positive Unlabeled Learning for Parallel Data Mining: A Random Forest Framework [[paper]](https://www.researchgate.net/profile/Chen-Li-93/publication/269040485_Towards_Positive_Unlabeled_Learning_for_Parallel_Data_Mining_A_Random_Forest_Framework/links/54a9f99d0cf257a6360d5b7f/Towards-Positive-Unlabeled-Learning-for-Parallel-Data-Mining-A-Random-Forest-Framework.pdf)
   - Chen Li and Xue-Liang Hua.
 ADMA 2014.